12 of the Coolest Regions to Visit on Your Next Bali Adventure

 Kintamani

-6/13Situated in north-east Bali’s highlands, Kinatamani is a district that skirts the base of Mount Batur – an active volcano that takes around four hours to hike, promising 360-degree views of the region to those who make the trek.
+6/13Situated in north-east Bali’s highlands, Kinatamani is a district that skirts the base of Mount Batur – an active volcano that takes around two-to-four hours to hike, promising 360-degree views of the region to those who make the trek.
 After the journey, head to Toya Bungkah Hot Spring at the bottom of the mountain where the water temperature reaches a warm 40°C. The lakeside Ayu Kintamani Villa offers all the comforts of a traditional Balinese villa, each with its own private pool, while, glamping site Sunrise Hill Camp features a natural hot spring pool with mountain and lake views.
 No matter your stay, find all-day brunch favourites such as breaky burritos at Paperhills cafe – it comes with a side of mountain views.

 Lovina Beach

-7/13Black sand beaches, monasteries and waterparks can all be found in the Lovina beach region in northern Bali, just 10 kilometres out of the port town Singaraja.
-Take the 20-minute walk to Gitgit waterfall early in the morning and you’ll most likely have the place all to yourself, then head to Busungbiu Rice Terrace in nearby Kekeran Village for rice paddy trekking.
+7/13Black sand beaches, monasteries and waterparks can all be found in the Lovina Beach region in northern Bali, just 10 kilometres out of the port town Singaraja.
+Take the 20-minute walk to Gitgit Waterfall early in the morning and you’ll most likely have the place all to yourself, then head to Busungbiu Rice Terrace in nearby Kekeran Village for rice paddy trekking.
 You may need a whole day to explore Krisna Funtastic Land with the family as you rotate between amusement rides, the lazy river and wave pool.
 If you’re searching for calm, Bali’s largest Buddhist monastery, Brahmavihira-Arama, has meditation rooms, libraries and gardens to explore.
 Check in to your choice of studios, suites, villas and penthouses at The Lovina which sits on 200 metres of beachfront then settle into the hotel's Sunset Bar for nasi goreng and a cocktail.

 Serangan

 8/13Twenty minutes from Seminyak by car, Serangan is a miniature island free from the bustle of Bali’s main resort areas.
-Touted as “Turtle Island”, visit the Turtle Conservation and Education Centre (TCEC) to adopt a baby sea turtle and release it back into the wild.
+Touted as “Turtle Island”, visit the Turtle Conservation and Education Center to adopt a baby sea turtle and release it back into the wild.
 All levels of water sport enthusiasts are catered for here, while surfers will want to head straight for the powerful waves that form on the outer reefs just off Pantai Serangan (the main beach), best enjoyed during the wet season (November to March).
 Surrounded by pristine fishing waters, sampling the spoils of the sea is a must.
 Seafood Bu Rini’s lobster bakar is a local favourite, so order as soon as you arrive to avoid missing out.
 Having long flown under the radar, luxurious accommodation on Serangan itself is scarce, but Villa Shima in neighbouring Sanur, with its private pool and space for up to 12, is just a 13-minute drive away.

 Padangbai